jasonspiller/week-07-day-4-react-giphy/README.md

 Move back to the `master` branch to build out the app yourself!
 Remove your `node_modules` folder manually, since it's included in `.gitingore`.
 Re-`npm install` any packages you will need.

-Before we start building our React app, let's create a `HelloWorld` component just to make sure that we've tied everything together properly.
+Before we start building our React app, let's create a `hello world` component just to make sure that we've tied everything together properly.
+This time we are using some boilerplate, but a little less than is generated using create-react-app.
+Let's get more intimate with the boilerplate code.

-- In your `/src` directory, configure your `App.js` and `index.js` files to render a `HelloWorld` component.
+- In your `/src` directory, configure your `App.js` and `index.js` files to render a `App` component.
+Make the component simple display 'hello world' in a h1 tag.
+We'll use that as a base for our app.
 - Run `npm start` and make sure everything is working.

 ### Step 2: Add UI for Home

 - Rename `App.js` to `Home.js` to better indicate the purpose of the file.
 Make sure to update references to this file elsewhere in your application accordingly.
-- Create a Home component that returns a container `<div>` element, which should in turn contain a `<h1>` element.
+- Make the Home component return a container `<div>` element, which should in turn contain a `<h1>` element.
 - Render that component to the DOM in your app's main `index.js` file

 ### Step 3: Add UI for Search